 - Traumatic head injuries

-- Infections, such as encephalitis or meningitis, or history of such infection
+- Infections, such as encephalitis or meningitis, or history of such infections

 - Injury due to a previous lack of oxygen